 In 2011 Dr. Fuentes gathered a group of like-minded people who like herself had overcome adversities.
 These were professional people who knew the path to success.
 For two years, this talented group of people have been creating an organization to establish Herencia Guadalupana Lab Schools in the poverty neighborhood in Tucson, Arizona.
-The hope is to the change the mind set of how children and families in poverty are educated and to bring productive compassionate leaders into the main stream of our economy and society.
+The hope is to change the mindset of how children and families in poverty are educated and to bring productive compassionate leaders into the mainstream of our economy and society.